 We can put aside the 1831 Battle of Kosovo, which took place in the context of the 1831-1832 Bosnian revolt against the empire.
-When most people talk about “the Battle of Kosovo,” they’re talking about the 1389 Battle of Kosovo, in which two otherwise feuding Serbian principalities, along with the Kingdom of Bosnia, fought an Ottoman army under Sultan Murad I. That battle was a tactical draw but a strategic Ottoman victory (both armies were decimated, but the Ottomans could afford the loss while the Serbians couldn’t) that cost the lives of both commanders (Murad and the Serbian Prince Lazar) and led to the early Ottoman domination of the Balkans.
-Despite the fact that it should be considered an Ottoman victory, the fight put up by the outnumbered Serbian army in 1389 became so important to Serbian national identity that Kosovo itself was seen as its birthplace.
-The Serbs brutally resisted Kosovo’s independence movement in the 1990s not just because it was a secessionist movement and countries generally resist those, but also because (at least for nationalists) the thought of losing Kosovo was an insult to the very idea of what it meant to be a Serb.
+When most people talk about “the Battle of Kosovo,” they’re talking about the 1389 Battle of Kosovo, in which two otherwise feuding Serbian principalities, along with the Kingdom of Bosnia, fought an Ottoman army under Sultan Murad I. That battle was a draw on the battlefield but a long-term Ottoman victory that opened the Balkans to Ottoman domination for the first time.
+Regardless of its strategic implications, though, the fight put up by the outnumbered Serbian army in 1389 became so foundational to the concept of Serbian national identity that Kosovo itself was seen as its birthplace.
+The Serbs brutally resisted Kosovo’s independence movement in the 1990s not just because it was a secessionist movement and most countries resist those on principle, but also because (at least for nationalists) the thought of losing Kosovo was an insult to the very idea of what it meant to be a Serb.

 Between the two battles of Kosovo, the Ottoman Empire suffered a massive setback.
-In 1402, Sultan Bayezid I decided that, with his European frontier pretty secure (despite his failure to conquer Constantinople), he could safely turn his attention to eliminating Timur, who was threatening Ottoman authority in eastern and central Anatolia.
+In 1402, Sultan Bayezid I decided that, with his European frontier pretty secure (despite his failure to conquer Constantinople), he could safely turn his attention to eliminating the Mongolian warlord Timur, who was threatening Ottoman authority in eastern and central Anatolia.
 This proved to be a very bad idea.
 After Timur’s overwhelming victory at the Battle of Ankara (Bayezid was captured and died in 1403, still Timur’s prisoner), the Ottomans lost most of their Anatolian territory and spent about a decade embroiled in a civil war between Bayezid’s sons that also meant the loss of most of their European territories.
 The civil war finally ended with the accession of Mehmed I as undisputed Sultan in 1413, but he spent most of his time stabilizing what was left of the empire and comparatively less on trying to regain its former territory.
 Most of the work of rebuilding the empire would fall to Mehmed’s successor, Murad II (d.
-1451), who became Sultan when Mehmed died in 1421.
+1451), who became sultan in 1421.

 Murad II (Wikimedia Commons)

-Hunyadi studied the wars between the Czech Hussites (the original Protestants, whose movement predates the Protestant Reformation by more than a century) and the Catholics (chiefly Hungary and the Holy Roman Empire) in the 1420s and 1430s.
-The Hussites utilized a laager, which was a quick fortification assembled using wagons that could be set up in the middle of a battlefield in order to protect infantry from cavalry, to great effect.
+Hunyadi studied the wars between the Czech Hussites (the original “protestants,” whose movement predates the Protestant Reformation by more than a century) and the Catholics (chiefly Hungary and the Holy Roman Empire) in the 1420s and 1430s.
+The Hussites utilized a laager, or wagon fortress, which was a quick fortification assembled using—wait for it—wagons, that could be set up in the middle of a battlefield in order to protect infantry from cavalry, often to great effect.
 If you’ve ever heard the saying “circle the wagons,” well, this tactic is why people say that.
-The Czechs didn’t invent the wagon fort, which is a very old concept, but they substantially improved it by adding howitzers and firearms to the makeshift fort.
+The Czechs didn’t invent the wagon fort, which is a very old concept, but they substantially improved it by adding battlefield cannons and firearms to the mix.

 Statue of John Hunyadi in Budepest’s “Heroes’ Square” (Wikimedia Commons)

 Hunyadi figured that the laager could be used against the very dangerous Ottoman cavalry, and so he did.
-During the so-called “Long Campaign” in 1443-1444, the Hungarian army under Hunyadi’s command inflicted a number of significant defeats on the Ottomans, frequently relying on the laager (or as it’s called in German, the wagenburg or “wagon castle”) to pound the Ottoman cavalry with artillery while the Hungarian soldiers were safe behind its fortifications (the Ottomans hadn’t yet really embraced field guns at this point).
-Hunyadi was so successful that Murad was forced (well, sort of—he also seems to have been genuinely tired of fighting) to sign a 10 year peace treaty with the Hungarians in August 1444.
+During the so-called “Long Campaign” in 1443-1444, the Hungarian army under Hunyadi’s command inflicted a number of significant defeats on the Ottomans, frequently relying on the laager to pound the Ottoman cavalry with artillery while Hungarian soldiers were safe behind its fortifications (the Ottomans hadn’t yet really embraced field cannon at this point).
+Hunyadi’s success was part of the reason Murad agreed to a 10 year peace treaty with the Hungarians in August 1444.

-John Hunyadi’s military campaigns, including Varna and Kosovo; unfortunately the map is in Hungarian (I think?), but it’s the best/clearest relevant map that I could find
+John Hunyadi’s military campaigns, including Varna and Kosovo; unfortunately it’s is in Hungarian (I think?), but it’s the best/clearest relevant map that I could find

 That treaty lasted all of three months.
-After its conclusion (and the conclusion of another treaty with the Ottomans’ chief Anatolian rival, the Karamanids), Murad made the shocking decision to abdicate and pass the empire to his son, the 12 year old Mehmed II (who would one day be known as “Mehmed the Conqueror,” but we’re definitely not there yet).
-This is an interesting story in its own right, and you can read more about it here if you like, but the main point to make here is that Murad wasn’t forced to abdicate.
-Whether because he was tired of fighting/governing or wanted to ensure a smooth succession to Mehmed (or both), he gave up the throne of his own volition.
+After its conclusion (and the conclusion of another treaty with the Ottomans’ chief Anatolian rival, the Karamanids), Murad made the abrupt and fairly shocking decision to abdicate and pass the throne to his son, the 12 year old Mehmed II (who would one day be known as “Mehmed the Conqueror,” but we’re definitely not there yet).
+This is an interesting story in its own right, and you can read more about it here if you like, but the main point to make here is that Murad wasn’t forced to abandon the throne.
+Whether because he was tired of fighting and governing, or wanted to ensure a smooth succession to Mehmed, or both, he retired of his own volition.

-For the Christians, Murad’s retirement created both a risk (that the young new sultan might scrap the treaty in order to show his mettle to his skeptical army) and an opportunity (in that the Ottomans were suddenly being led by a child and might be really vulnerable to a serious offensive).
+For Hungarians watching this unfold, Murad’s retirement created both a risk (that the young new sultan might scrap the treaty in order to show his mettle to his skeptical army) and an opportunity (in that the Ottomans were suddenly being led by a child and might be vulnerable to a new offensive).
 So, a whole bunch of Christian kingdoms (so many that it’s sometimes referred to as a Crusade)—including Poland, Hungary, the Holy Roman Empire, Prussia, Croatia, Bohemia, Lithuania, and what was left of Serbia—got together and, led by Hunyadi and King Władysław III of Poland, decided to scrap the treaty themselves and attack the Ottomans.

-Unfortunately for the Christians, Mehmed recognized that he wasn’t ready for this kind of major war (more importantly, his army recognized that he wasn’t ready for it), and so he called his father out of retirement to assume command of the Ottoman army.
-This led to the Battle of Varna, in 1444, which might well have been won by the Christians if Hunyadi and Władysław had listened to their own advisers and relied on the laager to carry the day.
+Unfortunately for the Christians, Mehmed recognized that he wasn’t ready for this kind of major war (or perhaps more to the point, his army recognized that he wasn’t ready for it), and so he called his father out of retirement to assume military command.
+This led to the Battle of Varna, in November, which might have been won by the Christians if Hunyadi and Władysław had listened to their own advisers and relied on their wagon fort to carry the day.
 They opted instead to attack the Ottoman line, and then Władysław went further and decided to lead a cavalry charge, without support, that got him killed and his Polish knights routed.
 Varna was a decisive Ottoman victory that smashed the “Crusade,” such as it was, to pieces.
-Unfortunately for Murad, who really hadn’t wanted to resume command of the army, he was forced to resume ruling the whole empire in 1446, when a potential Janissary revolt (possibly engineered by Grand Vizier Çandarlı Halil Paşa) threatened to violently unseat Mehmed.
+Unfortunately for Murad, who seems to have enjoyed retirement, he was forced to resume ruling the whole empire in 1446, when a potential Janissary revolt (possibly engineered by Grand Vizier Çandarlı Halil Paşa) threatened to violently unseat the still-young Mehmed.

 The 1448 Battle of Kosovo was Varna’s rematch.
 Hunyadi raised another army, though this time without all of his former Crusading allies.
 He did have some additional forces from nearby Wallachia, the home of the legendary Vlad Dracula (who at this point was not long removed from having been a hostage at the Ottoman court and was still the sultan’s vassal).
 Wallachia was ruled at that time by Hunyadi’s (then-)pal Vladislav II (d.
 1456).
 Together those forces crossed the Danube into Serbia in September 1448.
 Hunyadi’s first order of business was dealing with Đurađ Branković (d.
 1456, which was apparently a big year for royal deaths in eastern Europe), who ruled the Despotate of Serbia (the successor to the kingdom that had been destroyed in 1389).

 Realizing that his army was no match for the larger Hungarian force, Branković never tried to engage Hunyadi in battle, but he made sure to provide Murad with detailed intelligence on Hungarian movements.
 He also appears to have done everything he could to block the march of an Albanian army, under the warlord Skanderbeg, across his territory—Skanderbeg’s forces were supposed to link up with Hunyadi’s, but never arrived.
 Branković suggested that Murad might want to let Hunyadi get well into Serbian territory, where it would be easier to cut the Hungarians off from their supply lines, before attacking, and Murad followed that advice.
 The Ottoman army, perhaps 60,000 strong, met the Hungarian army, which was 20,000-30,000 strong at most (probably closer to 20,000), at Kosovo Field (the same site as the 1389 battle) on October 17, 1448.
-Imagine the Hungarians’ surprise when they found the Ottomans using a new wrinkle: a laager, manned by Janissaries armed with firearms and field artillery.
-Murad had copied the tactic from the Hungarians, and it was to become a staple of Ottoman warfarefor some time to come.
+Imagine the Hungarians’ surprise when they found the Ottomans using a new wrinkle: a wagon fort, manned by Janissaries armed with firearms and field artillery.
+Murad had copied the tactic from the Hungarians, and it was to become a staple of Ottoman warfare for the foreseeable future.